How Do You Test the Tightness of a Hatch Cover?

 Various gases are used in fire suppression systems, depending on the specific application and the type of fire being suppressed.
 Some commonly used gases include:

-The selection of the appropriate gas depends on factors such as the type of fire hazard, the protected area’s size, and any environmental considerations.
+The appropriate gas is selected based on factors such as the type of fire hazard, the size of the protected area, and any environmental considerations.

 Our air leakage detection systems use ultrasound to monitor the airtight integrity of any room or compartment.